varun1423/solo-learn/README.md

-## Using solo-learn only as code basis for my thesis
+## Using solo-learn only as code base for my thesis

 <div align="center">